/* Reviews Back Button*/

 When I put together my weekly (and daily) to-do lists, I rank things in order of importance.
 And I’m not talking about a tax deadline (though that’s important).
 Rather, I’m speaking of the importance, or the weight, it carries with my book success.
 I also rank things by what’ll take the longest to accomplish and then ideally divide up the longer, more complex projects into smaller steps that I can tackle daily or weekly.

 Whether you hire someone to do your book marketing and promotion, you’ll still want to do some things on your own – generally checking email and social media doesn’t move the needle.
-But putting your attention to things that will help grow your brand and author platform are absolutely places you’ll want to spend your time.
+But putting your attention to things that will help grow your reader base, your brand and author platform are absolutely places you’ll want to spend your time.
 As a reminder, we have a free book marketing planner you can download, I’ll add the link to the resources section of this blog post!

 Track Everything you do to Market Your Book